 Limited clientele activity is an activity which provides benefits to a specific group of persons rather than everyone in a general area.
 The activity may benefit particular persons without regard to area in which they reside, or it may be an activity which provides benefit on an area basis but only a specific group of persons who resided in the area.
-In either case, at least 50% of the beneficiaries of the activity must be low- and moderate-income persons.
-Examples include construction of a senior center, public services for homeless, meals on wheels for the elderly, and construction of job training facilities for the handicapped.
-The activity must meet one of the following qualifying criteria:
+In either case, at least 50% of the beneficiaries of the activity must be low- and moderate-income persons The activity must meet one of the following qualifying criteria: